 The CNE Foundation is a registered charity founded in 1975 to promote interest in agriculture, horticulture, music, art, education and sports.

-To this end, every year the Foundation awards a number of grants to organizations committed to promoting on of the areas outlined in the Foundation's mandate.
+To this end, every year the Foundation awards a number of grants to organizations committed to promoting on the areas outlined in the Foundation's mandate.

 Eamonn O'Loghlin Scholarship Fund